getdish/dish/docs/developer-setup.md

 #### Notes on creating a new cluster
 When setting up a Blue/Green cluster, I found that:
-  * the Rio domains in `k8s/yaml/rio-app-domains.yaml` and `k8s/yaml/rio-custom-domain.yaml`
-    didn't get applied, I added a `set -e`, so hopefully you notice next time.
   * `nodeSelector` isn't powerful enough to prevent the CI node getting full of other pods.
 But DO still haven't developed native support for taints/tolerations.
 Watch: https://github.com/digitalocean/DOKS/issues/3